 You'll receive the injection in your upper arm.
-Before you leave the vaccine site, you'll be given the appointment date and time for your second dose.
+Before you leave the vaccine site, you'll be given the appointment date and time for your second dose, depending on which vaccine you get.
 It is important to return to the same location for your second dose.

 In the 24-48 hours after receiving your vaccine, your arm may feel sore.
 Other potential side effects will likely be mild, if you have them at all, and may include fever, fatigue, muscle or joint pain, or headache.
-People most often feel a greater immune response after the second dose.
+People who get the Pfizer or Moderna vaccine most often feel a greater immune response after their second dose.

 Remember, if you feel any of the above side effects, this simply means your body is building protection against COVID-19.
 It's a good thing!

 If you develop symptoms more than 48 hours after receiving the vaccine or they last for more than 24 hours, it could be unrelated to the vaccine.
 Stay home and contact your doctor.

 So, what will change after you've been vaccinated?

 - You will be more protected from getting COVID-19.

 - You will be helping to protect your friends, loved ones and community by adding to the total number of people vaccinated.